 The abortionists say that they are in favour of women's rights and they say they shun violence against women.
 Obviously, they are not in favour of the rights of women in the womb.
 Pope John Paul II writes:

 The common outcry, which is justly made on behalf of human rights -- for example, the right to health, to home, to work, to family, to culture -- is false and illusory if the right to life is not defended with maximum determination.

-If the unborn baby is part of the body of the mother, I can't understand why the doctor has to count all of the little broken off arms and legs of the baby that are sucked out of the mother to make sure none are left inside.
+If the unborn baby is part of the body of the mother, why does the doctor count all of the little broken off arms and legs of the baby to make sure none are left inside.
 Half of women carrying babies have a little boy inside them with a penis.
 Is that a part of her body?
 The baby may have a separate blood type and its own DNA.
-Today, the most dangerous place on the planet to live is not Harlem or a Pakistan terrorist ghetto.
-It is in a mother's womb.
-It is a treacherous time in history to be an infant.
 More about abortion here.